What’s left on Seahawks’ free agent to-do list? Resolving Clowney’s situation and adding running backs and quarterbacks

 1, Resolving Jadeveon Clowney’s situation, or at least signing another defensive end or two.

-As of Sunday afternoon, there doesn’t appear anything new on the Clowney front, with some increasing thought he is willing to wait things out, possibly until the coronavirus situation clears up enough that he might be able to take physicals for other teams.
+As of Sunday afternoon, there doesn’t appear to be anything new on the Jadeveon Clowney front, with some increasing thought he is willing to wait things out, possibly until the coronavirus situation clears up enough that he might be able to take physicals for other teams.

-If Clowney does indeed decide to wait a while — and there’s been enough mystery on this that for all anyone knows, he decides to sign with some team tomorrow — then the Seahawks at some point are going to have to make sure they are covered well enough at defensive end, just in case.
+If Clowney does indeed decide to wait a while — and there’s been enough mystery on this that for all anyone knows he could decide to sign with some team tomorrow — then the Seahawks at some point are going to have to make sure they are covered well enough at defensive end, just in case.

 Former Vikings standout Everson Griffen remains available and there has been a thought he has been waiting for Clowney to sign before making a decision.
 But at some point, you figure some team is going to make a move on Griffen, and/or that Griffen will want to sign somewhere.

 There also remains the longshot option of trading for Jacksonville’s Yannick Ngaouke, but indications are that the Jags are asking for a lot and willing to be patient, with reports surfacing last week that nothing is going on on that front.
-Baltimore’s Matthew Judon is also a tagged player who maybe could be had in a trade, as well.
-But that would also require a lot of doing both in pulling off the trade and then fitting him in salary-wise.
+Baltimore’s Matthew Judon also is a tagged player who maybe could be had in a trade.
+But that would require a lot of doing both in pulling off the trade and then fitting him in salary-wise.

 There remain a number of veterans who would be available for less than Griffen, such as former Seahawks Michael Bennett and Benson Mayowa, former Packer and Ram Clay Matthews and Markus Golden, just to name a few.